Reksely/ReksFN/README.md

-ReksFN
-This is a Private Server that you can download in https://reksfn.dev We would be happy if you use it ❤️
+ReksFN is a Private Server that you can download in https://reksfn.dev We would be happy if you use it ❤️

 Installation: